Pieter Biesboer

-Pieter Biesboer (born 1944), is a Dutch art historian and prolific writer on 17th-century Dutch art.
-His specialty is art from Haarlem.
+Pieter Biesboer (1944 – 23 May 2025) was a Dutch art historian and prolific writer on 17th-century Dutch art.
+His specialty was art from Haarlem.

-Career
+Life and career

-Biesboer was a curator at Stedelijk Museum het Prinsenhof in Delft during the years 1973-1976.
-Biesboer became a curator of old masters at the Frans Hals Museum in Haarlem until he retired in 2009.
+Biesboer was a curator at Stedelijk Museum het Prinsenhof in Delft during the years 1973–1976.
+Biesboer became a curator of old masters at the Frans Hals Museum in Haarlem until he retired in 2009, and was succeeded by Anna Tummers.
 Biesboer's publications include exhibition catalogs and research publications as well as important work for the Getty Research Institute on the Thieme-Becker catalog.
 After his retirement he began working on the Haarlem pages of the Getty Provenance Index.
+He died on 23 May 2025.